What is the best LSAT prep course to take? I need help deciding!!!

 We get asked all the time which LSAT courses are considered the best.
 While we can’t attend them all, we can help you out with some information to guide your decisions.
 A lot of the information you’ll see around the web is outdated and doesn’t account for the recent rise of online prep options, so we’ll discuss the best online LSAT prep courses as well.

 In addition to telling you our favorites LSAT prep courses for 2014, we’d really like to hear from you.
 Please use the comments to tell about your experience with prep courses and we’ll add that information to the post.
 You can comment anonymously if so desired.
 Also, if you’ve taken classes or used online courses from two or more different companies, please say which one you thought provided the best LSAT prep course experience and why.
 Trust me, your fellow LSAT takers will really, really value your input.

 Do I need to take an LSAT prep course?

 No, you don’t have to.
 Self-study has proven just as effective for those trying to get a great LSAT score.
 If you are very motivated and do well with assigning yourself work, sticking to a schedule, and following through with it, then self-study is a great option for you.
 It’s also less expensive than a prep course.
 If you are thinking of self-studying, read this post: WHAT I DID TO GET A 177 ON THE LSAT.
 There we discuss strategies to self-study effectively with good LSAT prep books.

 On the other hand, there are distinct benefits to taking a course.
-The biggest is that the problem of what to do and when is completely removed.
+The biggest is that the problem of what to do and when is largely removed.
 You don’t have to think about how to learn, just follow their schedule and you’ll be in great shape.
 (That’s if you take a decent prep course anyways.
 We’ll talk more about that later.)